Your true Icelandic winter adventure awaits. Book your tour now!

 The extensive geothermal activity in Iceland is one of the most distinctive geological features and has caused over 100 bathing hot springs to appear across the island.
 They're formed by magma heating groundwater and the water rising to the surface.
 With its volcanic terrain, Iceland is the perfect place for springs to form.

 Hot springs are dotted across Iceland leaving visitors with many options.
-For visits to Hvammsvik spring or tours including visits, explore our tours.
+For visits to Hvammsvik spring, explore our tours.

 Geysir